 For a breakfast out of the ordinary, this ‘hood has you covered.
 First up, Broder on nearby Clinton Street is a sunny little café offering light scrambles in cast-iron skillets, plus Scandinavian specialties such as æbleskivers — crispy golf ball-sized pancake puffs with lingonberry jam — and bords: house-smoked fish, salami and cheese medleys served with hearty walnut bread and seasonal fruit yogurt.
 If you’re looking for a classic with a twist, Off the Waffle serves up sweet Belgian Liège waffles topped with accoutrements ranging from sweet (think bananas, chocolate and whipped cream) to savory (chèvre, avocado, basil, eggs and olive oil) and in between (pear, brie, caramelized onions and balsamic).

 A great place to grab a mid-day meal, Roman Candle Baking Company serves up wonderful pizzas, sandwiches, pastries and baked goods.
 The airy, casual counter-served eatery is the latest venture by Stumptown Coffee owner Duane Sorenson, whose Division Street empire is growing by the day.
 But they have plenty of competition in Little T American Baker, where master bread maker Tim Healea has been churning out loaves for years, creating taste-bud-busting sensations like tuna salad on a seven-grain carrot roll, and the molasses cornmeal Anadama bread, which is good enough to eat plain.
-In between the two bakeries, food-lovers on the go can pick up a quick bite at any of the diverse carts in the Tidbit Food Farm and Garden food cart pod — or stay longer to enjoy a beer by the fire pit and occasional live music.

 You can’t discuss dining on Division without a nod to Pok Pok, the famed Thai street spot that’s been drawing raves — and crowds — since 2005.
 But you can skip their line and get many of the same eats at sister Whiskey Soda Lounge, across the street.
 Both spots serve the legendary Ike’s Vietnamese Fish Sauce Wings.
 The cozy Woodsman Tavern, another from Stumptown’s Sorenson offers whiskey-forward cocktails, super-fresh chilled seafood and a must-try ham platter stacked with smoked and salted varieties from across the country.
 Sorenson also adds Italian to his repertoire with the the Roman-inspired, Pacific Northwest-fueled cuisine of Ava Gene’s, which has garnered rave reviews from food critics and foodies alike.